cimug-org/UCA-TF13-CIM-Comparison-Reports/docs/index.md

 <br/>

-To be notified as new comparison reports become available please click on the GitHub Repo link above and subscribe as a watcher via:
+To be notified as new releases and comparison reports become available please click on the GitHub Repo link above and subscribe as a watcher via:

 Step 1: Select Watch and then Custom | Step 2: Then check 'Discussions' and click 'Apply'
 ---------|---------